 Ready to start laying down some heavy riffs?
-Guitar teacher James W. shares seven easy metal songs on guitar even beginners can learn to play…
+Keep reading.
+Here, we’ll share seven easy metal songs on guitar that even beginners can learn to play.

-You may not be a Randy Rhoads or a Zak Wylde yet, but if you have something to say then there’s plenty of room on the Ozzfest stage.
-Let’s start with some easy metal songs on guitar so you can reach your goals.
+You may not be a Randy Rhoads or a Zak Wylde yet, but if you have something to say then there’s plenty of room on the Ozzfest stage!
+Let’s start with some easy metal songs on guitar.

 This may very well be the coolest, heaviest guitar song ever, yet it’s also just about the easiest thing to play.
 With this simple song, Tony Iommi of Black Sabbath virtually invented this style of guitar playing for the masses!